flott/kingco-opengeodata/README.md

 # kingco-opengeodata

-**This isn't ready to use yet!!!**
+**This isnt ready to use yet!!!**

-Tools for converting King County's public GIS data into modern open source formats.
-It's essentially a wrapper for ogr2ogr to loop over multiple file geodatabases.
+Tools for converting [King County's public GIS data](https://www5.kingcounty.gov/gisdataportal/) into modern open source formats.
+Its essentially a wrapper for `ogr2ogr` to loop over multiple file geodatabases.

 ## Downloading and organizing the data

-*These are just my own notes for now.
-A script will handle this part.*

-`mkdir zip && cd zip`

-download all the gdbs using `wget -i gdb_urls.txt`

-and unzip all of them with `unzip \*.zip`

-This makes a ton of folders with geodatabases inside, along with metadata.

-`mkdir gdb`

-`mkdir gpkg`

-- navigate to top level folder
-- move all of the gdbs to a single directory:

-    `find ./zip -name '*.gdb' -prune -exec mv {} ./gdb \;`

-Rename all those gdbs so they're just called the simple names like "admin" or "hydro"

-`rename -n 's/KingCounty_GDB_//' *.gdb`

-or

-`rename -n 's/KingCounty_GDB_(\w+)/$1/' *.gdb`
+`fetch_gdbs.py` will download any of the available themes:

+- admin
+- census
+- district
+- enviro
+- hydro
+- natres
+- planning
+- politicl
+- property
+- pubsafe
+- recreatn
+- survey
+- topo
+- transportation
+- utility

+The script takes an output directory, and has two optional arguments:
+`--themes` takes a list of themes (e.g. `--themes admin hydro recreatn`) `--theme-file` allows you to specify a text file (see example `themes.txt`) with a list of themes that you would like to download.

-## ogr2ogr examples
+## ogr2ogr examples for reference
 sample command for a single conversion:

 `ogr2ogr -f "GPKG" -progress -dsco VERSION=1.2 admin.gpkg KingCounty_GDB_admin.gdb`